Skip to main content

 Q4: Do I need a roof or overhead structure for my outdoor kitchen in LA?

-A4: While not always strictly required by code for the kitchen itself, a roof or overhead structure (like a pergola or awning) is highly recommended in Los Angeles.
-It provides crucial shade from the intense sun, making the kitchen usable during the day, and offers protection from occasional rain, extending the life of your appliances and finishes.
+A roof is not always required by code for an outdoor kitchen in Los Angeles, but it is highly recommended.
+An overhead structure like a pergola or awning provides essential shade from the intense sun, making the area usable during the day, and protects appliances and finishes from rain.

 Q5: Can I save money by doing some of the work myself?